-SB 1254, reported favorably by the Labor and Public Employees Committee, is largely similar to this bill.
-However, SB 1254, differs by, among other things, (1) only covering employees who are nonexempt under the federal Fair Labor Standards Act's minimum wage and overtime requirements, (2) requiring single warehouses to have at least 250 employees (rather than 100) to be covered, and (3) not explicitly covering quotas that count an employee's actions between time performing tasks, count time increments when an employee is or is not doing a particular activity, or rank employees against each other.
+SB 8 (§§ 1-9) and HB 6907, both reported favorably by the Labor and Public Employees Committee, include largely similar provisions to this bill.
+However, those bills differ by, among other things, (1) also covering (and counting) employees exempt under the federal Fair Labor Standards Act's minimum wage and overtime requirements; (2) requiring single warehouses to have at least 100 employees (rather than 250) to be covered; and (3) explicitly covering quotas that count an employee's actions between time performing and not performing tasks, count time increments when an employee is or is not doing a particular activity, or rank employees against each other.